When you adopt a pet, you save lives.

 Once the adoption has been approved, you pay the adoption fee and take your new friend home for a lifetime of love!

-All adoption meet and greets are currently BY APPOINTMENT ONLY.
-An appointment does not guarantee adoption.
+Filling out an adoption questionnaire does not guarantee adoption.
 We reserve the right to deny any adoption if we believe it is in the best interest of the animal.

 Additional Pet resources: